-Simon has been Chair of Newcastle CVS since 2015 and is also the Chair of Northern Stage.
+Simon has been Chair of Connected Voice since 2015 and is also the Chair of Northern Stage.
 He has previously served as Chair of North Tyneside Regeneration Partnership and of Tyneside Cinema.
 In his professional life, Simon was HR leader of Procter & Gamble Innovation Centres, retiring in 2018 after more than 30 years.
 Simon has lived in the North East since 1981, is married to Julie and they have two grown up children.
 He is passionate about the impact the arts can make in transforming lives and the responsibility everyone has to make society better, particularly for those in most need.

 Simon Elliott - Chair